Welcome to the most famous palace in the world

-Our website brings you Information and Facts about Buckingham Palace including how to get there, Where to stay when visiting the Palace, the History of the Buckingham Palace, Interesting Facts about the Buckingham Palace, Buckingham Palace Tours and not forgetting the world famous Changing of the Guard.
-Check Ceremony Dates for 2013 here..
+Our website brings you Information and Facts about Buckingham Palace including how to get there, when to visit the Palace, the History of the Buckingham Palace, Interesting Facts about the Buckingham Palace, Buckingham Palace Tours and not forgetting the world famous Changing of the Guard.

 Changing of the Guard is one of the oldest and most recognizable ceremonies connected with Buckingham Palace.

 The correct name of the ceremony known as Changing the Guard is actually Guard Mounting.